-EXTRAORDINARY LABOR X.
+X. EXTRAORDINARY LABOR

-1. The use of Extraordinary Labor for miscellaneous projects is estimated to be approximately 500 hours annually.
-Contractor will utilize Extraordinary Labor for additional miscellaneous projects (Extraordinary Work) at the Contract Site.
+1. The use of Extraordinary Labor for miscellaneous projects is 500 estimated at approximately hours annually.
+Contractor will utilize Extraordinary Labor for additional miscellaneous projects (Extraordinary Work) in the MAD.
 The Contractor must have the staffing, expertise, and knowledge to perform projects in a timely manner with a quality end product.
 Some priority projects may need to be done immediately.
 All Extraordinary Labor must be approved in writing by the Technical Representative prior to conducting the Extraordinary Work.

 2. Contractor may rent equipment necessary to complete the Extraordinary Work.
 If the Contractor has the equipment to perform the Extraordinary Work, Contractor may charge a rental fee at the current market rate for the equipment usage.
 If Extraordinary Work requires the purchase of goods, supplies, materials, or rental of equipment, the Contractor will be authorized to apply a ten percent (10%) markup fee on those items.
+The ten percent (10%) markup fee is not applicable to the Extraordinary Work, the Contractor will be authorized to apply a ten percent (10%) markup fee on those items.
 The ten percent (10%) markup fee is not applicable to the Extraordinary Labor hourly rate.
-In addition, if the Contractor needs to use a Sub-Contractor for Extraordinary Work, the Contractor will be authorized to apply a ten percent (10%) markup fee for any and all Sub-Contractors services required.
-Only Sub-Contractors listed on the Contractor's Statement of Sub-Contractors, or Sub-Contractors formally added to the Contract and approved by Purchasing and Contracting Department may be used.
-Contractor or an approved Sub-Contractor will be compensated for additional debris removal resulting from Extraordinary Work, if approved by the Technical Representative.
+In addition, if the Contractor needs to use a sub-contractor for Extraordinary Work, the Contractor will be authorized to apply a ten percent (10%) markup fee for any and all sub-contractors services required.
+Only sub-contractors listed on the Contractor's Statement of Sub-Contractors, or sub-contractors formally added to the Contract and approved by Purchasing and Contracting Department may be used.
+Contractor or an approved sub-contractor will be compensated for additional debris removal resulting from Extraordinary Work, if approved by the Technical Representative.